-Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both1 1-time or Ongoing2 Who is Served3 Program Initiator4 Partners StreetCred StreetCred provides low and middle income families with free tax preparation services in the clinical setting.
+INSTITUTION NAME: Boston Medical Center FINANCIAL YEAR: 2018 Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both 1-time or Ongoing Who is Served Program Initiator Partners StreetCred StreetCred provides low and middle income families with free tax preparation services in the clinical setting.
 StreetCred focuses on reducing child poverty and is committed to maximizing access to the Earned Income Tax Credit for eligible filers, returning as much as ~\$6,000 in tax credits to eligible filers who, based on their low income may not otherwise file, but benefit from the increased financial stability provided by the tax refund.
-In addition to tax preparation services, StreetCred links clients to asset building resources, child education, and job training resources.
-For Tax Year 2016: 562 Returns Filed; Funds refunded: \$1,140,760 (including \$441,569 of refundable Child Tax Credit and Earned Income Credit). \$333,542 55% other/ 45% in-kind ongoing since 2016 low-income families primarily from Roxbury, Mattapan, East Boston, South Boston and Dorchester ВМС Boston Tax Help Coalition, Martha Eliot Health Center, South End Community Health Center, Boston Health Care for the Homeless Program
+In addition to tax preparation services, StreetCred links clients to asset building resources, child education, and job training resources. \$190,321 100% other ongoing since 2016 low-income families primarily from Roxbury, Mattapan, East Boston, South Boston and Dorchester BMC Boston Tax Help Coalition, Martha Eliot Health Center, South End Community Health Center, Boston Health Care for the Homeless Program